FabioDanille/FabioDanille/README.md

 👤 Name: Fabio Leonardo Danille Correia;
 📚 Schooling: Bachelor of 'Laws' at UNIVALI;
               Technologist of 'Systems Analysis and Development' at UNIAVAN;
-📍 Living: Oeiras, Lisbon, Portugal;
+📍 Living: Oeiras, Lisbon - Portugal;
 📧 Contact: fabiodanille@hotmail.com

 “You are never too old to set another goal or to dream a new dream.”